pingcap/docs-dm/en/quick-create-migration-task.md

 ## Migrate Incremental Data to TiDB

-If you have already migrated full data migration using other tools like TiDB Lightning and you need to migrate incremental data, refer to [Migrate Incremental Data to TiDB](usage-scenario-incremental-migration.md).
+If you have already migrated full data using other tools like TiDB Lightning and you need to migrate incremental data, refer to [Migrate Incremental Data to TiDB](usage-scenario-incremental-migration.md).

 ## Migration when the Downstream Table Has More Columns

-If you need to customize your table schema and TiDB table schema has more columns than the data source table, refer to [Migration when the Downstream Table Has More Columns](usage-scenario-downstream-more-columns.md).
+If you need to customize your table schema in TiDB to include not only all the columns from the source but also additional columns, refer to [Migration when the Downstream Table Has More Columns](usage-scenario-downstream-more-columns.md).